Sources of carbon monoxide poisoning and signs to look out for

 What signs to look out for

-You can tell if a gas appliance is working properly by looking at the flame.
-If it’s bright blue, it’s healthy.
-If it’s yellowy orange, there may be a carbon monoxide presence which could be dangerous.
+One of the ways to tell if a gas appliance is working properly is by looking at the flame.
+If it’s bright blue, it’s likely to be working correctly.
+If it’s yellowy orange, CO may be present.

 Other signs of a carbon monoxide leak include: